TrojanSports - Stars of 2001 USC Elite Eight team reflect 20 years later amid Trojans run

 USC again jumped out to a big early lead with an aggressive, pressing defense, going up 43-24 at halftime against the No. 2-seeded Wildcats before things got tight down the stretch.

-The Trojans eventually closed out an 80-76 win, as Blu finished with 27 points, Clancy added 17 points and 7 rebounds, Trepagnier had 14 points and 6 boards, Scalabine chipped in 13 points and 6 boards and Granville added 7 points and 8 assists.
+The Trojans eventually closed out an 80-76 win, as Blu finished with 27 points, Clancy added 17 points, 7 rebounds and 4 blocks, Trepagnier had 14 points, 6 boards and 4 steals, Scalabine chipped in 13 points and 6 boards and Granville added 7 points and 8 assists.

 That Kentucky team, coached by Tubby Smith, was led by future NBA players Tayshaun Prince and Keith Bogans.